Garden Legends Live On By Designs & Impressions They Leave on The Earth | Our Hearts and Minds

 Dr. Zary joined Jackson & Perkins in 1985 as only the fourth breeder in the company’s 126-year history.
 He is responsible for growing some 400,000 varieties of roses in the company’s 20 acres of research gardens and greenhouses.
 Ultimately, out of these hundreds of thousands of roses, only a select few will be chosen.

-Here are the my brag book roses by Bill Warriner, and Dr. Keith Zary two Garden Legends bred while at Jackson & Perkins.
+Here’s my brag book of roses by Bill Warriner, and Dr. Keith Zary two Garden Legends bred while at Jackson & Perkins.

 Those of you that read my writing know what a wake-up call it was for me starting over with the rose gardens of Illinois.
 I had to drive 90 miles to Rosey Acres to get the first potted roses to plant.
 The solution is to buy fine roses from a great online rose provider.
 And people want roses like these roses.
-Planting bare root roses is easy Here’s How To Plant A Bare Root Rose While researching some info I discovered that many of these roses are only now available via Jackson & Perkins online with free shipping for orders of $75.00!
-JacksonandPerkins JPFree75
+Planting bare root roses is easy Here’s How To Plant A Bare Root Rose While researching some info I discovered that many of these roses are only now available online.

 During the Biltmore International Rose Trials